adektor/disentangle-python/README.md

 The user can specify several keyword arguments.
 For a comprehensive list we should write some documentation.
 - Optimization algorithm: Alternating, Riemannian Conjugate Gradient, Riemannian Steepest Descent, and more
 - Optimization objective function: Renyi entropy, Von-Neumann entropy, or truncation error
-- Initial disentangler
+- Initial disentangler: identity, random, or user-supplied
-- Maximum wall time and other stopping criteria
+- Maximum wall time and other optimizer specific stopping criteria
 - Other advanced options